Back to Black: Recording and production

-Winehouse's father later recalled the formulation of "Rehab" in his memoir: One day [Ronson and Winehouse] decided to take a quick stroll around the neighborhood because Amy wanted to buy [her then-boyfriend] Alex Clare a present ... on the way back Amy began telling Mark about being with Blake [Fielder-Civil, her ex], then not being with Blake and being with Alex instead.
-She told him about the time at my house after she'd been in hospital when everyone had been going on at her about her drinking: 'You know they tried to make me go to rehab, and I told them, no, no, no.' 'That's quite gimmicky,' Mark replied.
-'It sounds hooky.
-You should go back to the studio and we should turn that into a song.'
 The majority of the songs produced by Ronson were completed at Daptone Records—along with the instrumental help of The Dap-Kings—in Brooklyn, New York.
 Three of the horn players from the group played a baritone saxophone, a tenor saxophone, and a trumpet.
 Ronson recorded the trio to create the "'60s-sounding metallics" on the album.
 The drums, piano, guitar, and bass were all done together in one room, with the drums being recorded with one microphone.
 There was also much spill between the instruments.
 Additional production of the album was located at Chung King and Allido Studios in New York City, and at Metropolis Records in London.
 In the Allido studio, Ronson used synthesisers and vintage keyboards to display the sound landscape for the album, including the Wurlitzer electric piano.
 In May of that year, Winehouse's demo tracks such as "You Know I'm No Good" and "Rehab" appeared on Mark Ronson's New York radio show on East Village Radio.
 These were some of the first new songs played on the radio after the release of "Pumps" and both were slated to appear on her second album.
 The 11-track album, completed in five months, was produced entirely by Remi and Ronson, with the production credits being split between them.